Great Fosters

 Great Fosters is a 16th-century mansion which originally lay within Windsor Great Park and is still adjacent to the town of Egham, Surrey, England.
 It is a Grade I listed building, close to Heathrow and the M25 London orbital motorway.

 It has been listed Grade I on the National Heritage List for England since July 1951, and its gardens and parkland have been Grade II* listed on the Register of Historic Parks and Gardens since July 1988.
 The grounds are also home to a 17th-century Grade II listed barn which was reconstructed on the site from its original home in a field in Malden, Surrey.
 The Grade II listed former stables date from the 16th century and are now used as a conference centre.

-The formal gardens of Great Fosters were laid out in 1918 by W. H. Romaine-Walker in partnership with G. H. Jenkins, the pair also extended the house.
+The formal gardens of Great Fosters were laid out in 1918 by W. H. Romaine-Walker in partnership with Gilbert Henry Jenkins; the pair also extended the house.

 History

 Great Fosters was the London seat of Sir John Dodderidge (1555–1628), a judge of the King's Bench and formerly Solicitor General to King James I. He had been brought up in Barnstaple, in North Devon, and purchased the estate of Bremridge near South Molton, Devon, as his country estate.
 His epitaph on his monument in Exeter Cathedral states "He departed this lyfe at Forsters nere Egha(m) in Surrey".
 Sir Robert Foster owned the house in 1639.
 When he died in 1663 he left the house to his son, Sir Thomas Foster.
 Great Fosters remained in the family following his death in 1685 when it passed to his daughters.
 In 1715, Sir Charles Orbey resided here, and it was not until 1787 that one of Sir Thomas’ great grandsons sold the property to a Mr Wyatt for £700.

 In 1818 Great Fosters was sold to Dr George Frederick Furnivall (father of Frederick Furnivall), Sir John Chapman (one of the 300 founder members of the Royal College of Surgeons) and another partner, who operated it as a lunatic asylum.
 Chapman was one of the "modern thinkers" who believed mental illness was not solely related to physical illness, and Furnivall was described in local documentation as "Doctor to the Poor" in Windsor.

 Although not confirmed by Windsor Castle records, it is said that King George III was treated at Great Fosters towards the end of his life.

 Early in the 20th century, Great Fosters was owned by Baroness Halkett, Queen Alexandra's lady in waiting.
 Later it passed to the Earl of Dudley and then to the Hon.
 Gerald Montague.
 The estate was purchased by Harold Sutcliffe in 1931 and owned by the Sutcliffe family until late 2018 when it was purchased by the current owners, Alexander Hotels.
-The building is now a 4-star hotel.
+The building is now a 5-star hotel with a Michelin starred restaurant.